hbvbot/hearthstone-card-viewer/_PRESS-RELEASE.md

   'Select the class of which cards you want to see and you can also filter by card cost.'

 ## Customer Quote ##
   'Great app!
-Brendan is a fuckin genius.
+Brendan is a genius.
 10/10 would use.' -Alexander Brawley

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.